Libensemble/spack_libe/theta/theta-build-libe.md

 ### Limitations and issues

-* PETSc could not build with hdf5 support for parallel knl petsc build (build option 1)
+* PETSc could not build with hdf5 support for parallel KNL PETSc build (build option 1)
 * PETSc had to be compiled with the line `options.append('--with-batch=1')` added to package.py to prevent mpiexec testing
 * Environment setup tries to load modules from the wrong place (reported to Spack).
 * For the serial PETSc build (build 2 below), the py-petsc4py package.py had to remove petsc+mpi dependency (replace with just petsc dependency).